p-j-smith/lipyphilic/docs/usage.rst

 	leaflets.run()

-And the results will be available as a NumPy array stored in `leaflets.leaflets`.
+And the results will be available as a NumPy array stored in the `leaflets.leaflets` attribute.

 For more details on how to use **lipyphilic**, check out all the ref:`Analysis tools <Analysis-tools>`_ we currently have available.